Prospective Graduate Student FAQ

 Applicants can fill out the FAFSA form online at https://fafsa.ed.gov by March 2.
 The school code for UCSB is 1320.
 See Financial Aid for more details.

-For the academic year 2023-24 CA resident tuition and fees are $12,264, out of state tuition and fees are $29,680.
+A full breakdown of all tuition costs and fees for graduate students can be found on the Graduate Division website here.
 After the first year, a student can establish California residency if they are a U.S. citizen.
 All students are required to have health insurance.
 Note that TAships of at least 25% time come with full tuition and health insurance fee remission.
 For out-of-state students in their first year, the department pays for their out-of-state tuition with the expectation that they will establish CA residency for their second year.

 On the Financial Aid website, there is a calculator to determine the total cost of attendance including housing.